UTurtle/bookmarking_word/PRIVACY_POLICY.md

 ### 3.2 External API Usage
 - **Dictionary API**: Used only for word definition lookup
 - **Datamuse API**: Used only for related words and synonym search
+- **Word Validation**: All selected text is validated as valid English words before API transmission
+- **Sensitive Data Protection**: Text containing sensitive patterns is automatically blocked from transmission
-- Only the specific word is transmitted during API calls; no other user data is transmitted
+- **Word Transmission**: Only validated English words are transmitted during API calls
+- **No Additional Data**: No surrounding text, page content, or any other user data is transmitted
+- **API Purpose**: Valid words are sent exclusively to retrieve definitions and examples for vocabulary learning

 ## 4. Data Security